 You can also enjoy music from the device via Bluetooth and Airplay.
 The sound is rich and powerful, with a bass that is loud when needed but not overwhelming.
 It could have a little more punch in its middle range, especially when you listen to music.
 However, it was not disappointing.

 Automatic room correction is available with the JBL Bar 9.1.
 Each room has its unique acoustic signature.
-This is determined by the size and shape of the room and the furnishings and window dressings.
+This depends on the size and shape of the room, as well as the furniture and window treatments.
 The JBL Bar 9.1 has a set of mini-microphones built-in and adjusts the sound to achieve the best acoustic results.

 This wireless system, like all others, has occasional dropouts in the subwoofers and satellite speakers.
 However, there are ways to reduce this.
-JBL suggests some solutions, including updating software and ensuring that wireless hubs are appropriately placed to minimize interference.
+JBL recommended updating software and minimizing interference by placing wireless hubs properly.

 For a different perspective on the JBL Bar 9.1.
 Although it’s not significantly different, Andrew Robinson, a YouTuber who focuses on audio-related gear, gives an exciting presentation.